intel/dffml/docs/tutorials/intro.rst

 A ``Source`` of data might be something like a CSV file, SQL database, or HDFS.

-By providing a generic abstraction around where data is being saved and stored, model implementations can access the data via the same API no matter where it is stored.
+By providing a generic abstraction around where data is being saved and stored, model implementations can access the data via the same API no matter where it is.

 Repos
 ~~~~~